AET-DevOps25/team-the-merge-doctors/client/README.md

-# MentorPulse Client
+# Mentor Pulse Client

-TODO: give overview of client
+The Mentor Pulse client is a React application using Antd, TanstackQuery, TanstackRouter and others.

 ## Docker